What Is Intuition, And How Do We Use It?

 Think of the common phrase, ‘‘We are not like animals.''
 It tells us that the assumed difference between humans and animals is humans' ability to reason with our instinctual impulses, and the unspoken message is that reason is a higher and better quality to possess.
 The thing is, not only are we like animals, we are animals.
 However, we are animals with the distinct advantage of having both instinct and reason at our disposal.
 So we don't actually have to reject either morality or instinct; rather, we have the capacity to honor and call upon both.

-Now that we have this figured out—how do we include intuition into our everyday life?
-Since we've spent so long ignoring or dismissing this aspect of self, how do we now successfully re-integrate it into our practical decisions?
+How do we include intuition into our everyday life?
+Since we've spent so long ignoring or dismissing this aspect of the self, how do we now successfully re-integrate it into our practical decisions?
 The answer is simple: dialogue it.

 The conscious is an expert at logic and will use it relentlessly.
 Conversely, the unconscious mind searches through the past, present, and future and connects with hunches and feelings in a nonlinear way.
 Its process is cryptic to the logical mind, as it defies the conventional laws of time and space.
 For example: